NII-DG/nii-dg/api-quick-start.md

 ## Get Governance Result
 You can get the status of the governance by using the request_id.
 The status `COMPLETE` means the governance check finished successfully and no problem is found.
-The `result` value is empty list.
+The `results` value is empty list.
 The status `FAILED` also means the governance check finished successfully, but found the problems.
-The `result` value is problem list of dictionaries consisting of entity ID, property and failed reason.
+The `results` value is problem list of dictionaries consisting of entity ID, property and failed reason.

 ```
 $ curl localhost:5000/a2216a8d-a9d1-4aa3-ab01-1dc0e7c85ccc